krystianbajno/dropperoni/README.md

 - **`POST /`** - Upload file - `enctype="multipart/form-data"`

 ### MITM
-DROPPA is able to perform a Man in the Middle.
+DROPPA is able to perform Man in the Middle.
 It can get a request from client, decrypt it, process, re-encrypt. and pass it to target.
 Modify file mitm_payload.rs.
 By default it rewrites request Host header to match the target domain.
 This TLS proxy setup needs that in order to work properly.

 ### Bring Your Own Keys